 On Jan.
 27 the U.S. Senate Subcommittee on the Constitution, Civil Rights and Human Rights held a hearing in Tampa on the 2011 changes to the Florida election law.

-Chaired by Sen. Dick Durbin of Illinois, who was joined by Sen. Bill Nelson of Florida+, the hearing was attended by more than 300 people, plus an additional 200 people overflowing to the lobby.
+Chaired by Sen. Dick Durbin of Illinois, who was joined by Sen. Bill Nelson of Florida, the hearing was attended by more than 300 people; an additional 200 people overflowed to the lobby.

-In two hours of testimony from two elected Republican supervisors of elections, a political scientist, representatives of legal, minority and student groups and a former Florida Secretary of State, the irony of Florida, which spent the eight years after the 2000 election mismanagement cleaning up its election laws now reversing course and disfranchising hundreds of thousands of qualified voters, was not lost on the senators or audience.
+In two hours of testimony from two elected Republican supervisors of elections, a political scientist, representatives of legal, minority and student groups and a former Florida secretary of state, the irony of Florida, which spent the eight years after the 2000 election mismanagement cleaning up its election laws, now reversing course and disenfranchising hundreds of thousands of qualified voters was not lost on the senators or audience.

 Why did Florida target third-party voter registration?

 Testimony at a previous hearing of the subcommittee disclosed that in the 2008 election, 6 percent of non-Hispanic white voters registered through voter-registration drives, while 12 percent of Hispanic voters and 13 percent of African-Americans registered through a drive.
 Have the stringent new requirements, which have led such organizations as the League of Women Voters and numerous student voter registration organizations to stop registering voters, had an effect on registration?
 In the latest period for which comparable figures are available, there were 77,299 voter-registration applications processed in December 2007; in December 2011, only 45,026 were processed, a decrease of almost 42 percent.